Go on the fishing trip of your lifetime.

 Here are 3 flies that will always be in our guides’ boxes.

-The black brush fly has probably taken down more GT fish than any other fly that we use.
-The combination of adding a hint of purple works really well, but you could opt to add red or olive too.
-Keith often gets asked “What fly works the best for geets?” and more often than not he'll point to one of these!
+The black brush fly is quite easily one of the most successful GT flies and has probably tricked more GT’s than any other fly.
+The addition of colour can also work well with combinations of purple, red and olive all proving to be very effective additions.
+Keith often gets asked “What fly works the best for geets?” and more often than not he'll point to one of these

 • Olive & Red Semper